TonyPhipps/SIEM/Incident-Response-Plan.md

 ### Safeguarding Information

-Incident Responders will practice due diligence in safeguarding information related to incidents both while stored at rest and in transit.
-Every effort will be made to reasonably secure data known to contain sensitive information with modern encryption techniques applied, both in transit (e.g. email encryption and secure web servers) and at rest (e.g. encrypted zip containers and physical media).
+Incident Responders shall practice due diligence in safeguarding information related to incidents both while stored at rest and in transit.
+Every effort shall be made to reasonably secure data known to contain sensitive information with modern encryption techniques applied, both in transit (e.g. email encryption and secure web servers) and at rest (e.g. encrypted zip containers and physical media).

 ### Sanitization of Data

-After receiving authorization for data release to third parties, a sanitization check is required to ensure the data is appropriate for the audience.
+After receiving authorization for data release to third parties, a sanitization check shall be performed to ensure the data is appropriate for the audience.
 Possible concerns include the releasing of protected intellectual property or other data protected by laws and governance.
 This data can be stripped with custom scripts or tools design for such sanitization.
-Only once sentiive data is removed or obfuscated will the data be shared.
+Only after sensitive data is removed or obfuscated shall the data be shared.

 ### Escalation

-Incident Responders requiring assistance must escalate an incident to the next higher position of seniority.
+Incident Responders requiring assistance shall escalate the ticket to the next higher position of seniority.
 The next level of escalation beyond the Incident Response Team is the manager and remaining chain of command, who may then request external, third-party assistance if needed.

 ### Notification